odileeds/covid-19/LocalAuthorities/data/README.md

 * Converted Dorset from `E10000009` to `E06000059`;
 * Combined the populations of Bournemouth (`E06000028`), Christchurch (`E07000048`) and Poole (`E06000029`) into `E06000058`.

+### Wales, Scotland, and Northern Ireland

+[Confirmed cases for Wales, Scotland, and Northern Ireland](https://github.com/tomwhite/covid-19-uk-data/blob/master/data/covid-19-cases-uk.csv) are collated by Tom White.

-The populations for Wales, Scotland, and Northern Ireland come from [ONS population estimates 2017](https://www.ons.gov.uk/filter-outputs/994046c2-f236-4a93-85b9-9c0401a9381b)
+The populations for Wales, Scotland, and Northern Ireland along with Health Board conversions for Wales and Scotland are from [a conversion file on DropBox](https://www.dropbox.com/s/s2en5rf72zpdbag/Health%20Board%20to%20LA%20Look%20Up.xlsx?dl=0).

-[Scottish Health Boards populations](https://www.opendata.nhs.scot/dataset/population-estimates/resource/27a72cc8-d6d8-430c-8b4f-3109a9ceadb1) from Public Health Scotland (2018)